colemancda/colemancda.github.io/_posts/2015-02-11-universal-ios-osx-framework.md

 [ExSwiftMergeRequest]:https://github.com/pNre/ExSwift/pull/76
 [CocoaLumberjackMergeRequest]: https://github.com/CocoaLumberjack/CocoaLumberjack/pull/341

 ###1.
-Change the project's build architechures and supported platforms.
+Change the project's valid architectures and supported platforms.

-This should change your framework's and test unit's build architechures and supported platforms as well.
+This should change your framework's and test unit's valid architectures and supported platforms as well.
 If not, then manually change them to inherit from the project's build settings.

 ![Step One]({{ site.url }}/images/universalframeworkstep1.png)

 - Base SDK: I recommend OS X, but it will work with iOS too.
 Note that with with iOS as the base SDK, "My Mac" target is separated into 3 different targets.